 On a day to day basis, those with live-in care can also enjoy many of the things they used to enjoy in life.
 Baking, walks, hobbies, visiting friends, playing board games: there are plenty of life-enhancing activities to be enjoyed when you have a live-in carer.
 They will look for ways to enhance your quality of life alongside providing you with the best possible care in your own home.

-Compared to residential care, live-in care is a great option for many people.
+Compared to residential homes where social care resources are stretched, live-in care is a great option for many people.
 Although there are, of course, some wonderful residential care homes, there are down sides that even the very best care homes aren’t able to avoid.
 An example would be how unsettling it is for a person to leave their home and most of their belongings at a time when they feel frail and vulnerable.
 They might even have to leave their partner.
 This can be very distressing for all involved.

 There is also evidence that being in a residential care home hinders the enjoyment a person could have from the food and drink they would normally enjoy and as we get older enjoying good food may be one of few pleasures left in life.
 A person in a residential care home is also less likely to have independence, with statistics from the Better At Home report showing that a massive 37 percent of people in residential care don’t ever leave the home even when they are able to.